 The page offers a lot of information about scholarship possibilities.
-But this page is only available in German.
+But it is only available in German.

-The Student Service Center of the University of Freiburg offers advice concerning scholarships.
+The Student Service Center of the University of Freiburg offers advice about scholarships.
 You can find the page here.

 In some cases, employees may finance a part of the education costs.
 If you need an official letter for applying for funding from your company, just let us know – we are happy to provide one.